 When I was house hunting, properties in the area seemed cheap, but now they have shot up in price.
 I didn’t want to live there because of the influx of tourists in summer.
 However, I understand that the romantically inclined might be drawn to Monemvasia.

 A brief history

-2021 will see the 200th anniversary of the Greek War of Independence.
+2021 celebrates the 200th anniversary of the Greek War of Independence.
 After 400 years the Greeks finally freed themselves from Ottoman rule.
 The uprising was plotted and begun in the Peloponnese.
 In May 1821, Petros Mavromichalis or Petrobey, from Areopolis (near Gytheio), raised the Greek flag of war in the town’s main square and so the uprising began.